torres11991/dap-curriculum/Section09/Tableauno1.md

 Tableau will identify the primary key for joining two or more data sets together

 - Left Join: values from LEFT Table & match to RIGHT Table
-- Right Join: values from RIGHT Table & matchto LEFT Table
+- Right Join: values from RIGHT Table & match to LEFT Table
 - Inner Join: includes common data present in BOTH datasets
 - Full Outer Join: includes ALL values from both tables